Lifeforge-app/lifeforge-docs-media/README.md

 ---

-Made with ❤️ for the LifeForge community
+Made with ❤️ for the LifeForge ecosystem.